 Fears of Road Rage

-Road rage happens when an angry driver lets his emotions get the better of him or her, leading to erratic, aggressive behaviour and driving in an aggressive manner.
+Road rage occurs when an angry driver lets their emotions get the better of them, leading to erratic, aggressive behaviour and driving in an aggressive manner.

-Road rage has been the cause of many accidents, assaults and catastrophes to a number of Australians.
+Road rage has been the cause of many accidents, assaults and catastrophes to a-number-of Australians, in recent years.

-It is not uncommon for one caught up in the storm of road rage to exit his vehicle and attempt to assault another driver.
+It is not uncommon for one caught up in the storm of road rage to exit their vehicle and attempt to assault another driver.

 Sometimes these assaults end in the loss of life or hospitalisation.

-News.com.au describes road rage as “highway terrorism” and says that there have been incidents where guns and other weapons were used on victims.
+News.com.au describes road rage as “highway terrorism” and says that there have been incidents where guns and other weapons have been used on victims.

 The outcome is devastating at times.

-The Herald Sun reports that more units are being sold in Australia now than at any time before.
+The Herald Sun reports that more units are being sold in Australia now, than at any time previously.

-Many of those interviewed cite road rage as a large concern and reason for purchasing a camera to install in their car.
+Many of those interviewed cite road rage as a major concern and is the main reason for purchasing a camera to install in their car.